Toronto Budget 2019

 On January 28, Toronto City Council launched the 2019 budget process.
-Currently there are no recommended increases to arts and culture funding.
+Initially there were no recommended increases to arts and culture funding.

 The 2019 City staff recommended budget is published here: Toronto 2019 Budget.

-Toronto's Friends of the Arts is hosting its annual Arts Day at the City on February 8 at which it will recommend an increase in arts funding of at least $2 million, equal to the amount proposed by the City's Budget Committee in 2018.
+Toronto's Friends of the Arts hosted its annual Arts Day at the City on February 8 at which it recommended an increase in arts funding of at least $2 million, equal to the amount proposed by the City's Budget Committee in 2018.
 At about 0.01% of the City's $13.4 billion operating budget, the $2 million increase is easily justified.
 Investing in the arts is good for the economy with every $1 in city arts grants leveraging over $20 in ticket sales, donations and support from other levels of government.

-Toronto's Budget Committee will hear from members of the public on Feburary 7 and 11.
-Artists, arts workers and supporters are encouraged to come out to recommend that City Council increase its investment in arts support.
-Meeting details are as follows:
+Toronto's Budget Committee heard from members of the public on Feburary 7 and 11.
+Artists, arts workers and supporters were encouraged to come out to recommend that City Council increase its investment in arts support.
+Meeting details:

 Toronto City Hall, 100 Queen St. W.: Thursday February 7, 9:30 am and 6:00pm